ALLAMSESANK/D-FLIPDLOP-NEGEDGE/README.md

-# D-FLIPDLOP-NEGEDGE
+# T-FLIPFLOP-POSEDGE

 **AIM:**

-To implement  D flipflop using verilog and validating their functionality using their functional tables
+To implement  T flipflop using verilog and validating their functionality using their functional tables

 **SOFTWARE REQUIRED:**